dulingo

 When planning to learn a new language, you might have certain goals in mind.
 Students planning to study abroad, especially in an English-speaking country, are required to have a valid language proficiency score.
 For other non-English speaking countries like Germany, Japan or Spain, these proficiency tests are applicable.
-We’ll be talking about Duolingo to CEFR Conversion and score interpretation in this blog!
+That said, read the entire blog to learn more about Duolingo to CEFR conversion.

 What is Duolingo?